zachwolf/Contract/Contract.md

 under the agreed scope of The Work and, as such, do not require renegotiation of costs or this document.

-For any changes that do change of the scope of The Work, please see the _Change in scope_ section of this document.
+For any changes that do change the scope of The Work, please see the _Change in scope_ section of this document.

 Any bugs, which, unfortunately, cannot be guaranteed against, that are directly